Authored by the expert who managed and guided the team behind the Spain Property Pack

 How do I check zoning and permitted use in Palma de Mallorca right now?

-The authority you should use to check zoning and permitted use in Palma de Mallorca is the Ajuntament de Palma (Palma City Council), specifically the urban planning department, which holds records on what is allowed to be built and how each plot is classified.
+The main authority to check zoning and permitted use in Palma de Mallorca is the Ajuntament de Palma, especially through its urban planning viewer and municipal planning procedures.

 Can I get a mortgage as a foreigner in Palma de Mallorca, and on what terms?